kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 <div class="tab-content">
 <div id="maria_conf" class="tab-pane fade in active" markdown="1" >

-Check that the MariaDB login and password is up to date in the server configuration files.
+Check that the MariaDB login and password are up to date in the server configuration files.

 ```bash
 $ cat /etc/kaa-node/conf/admin-dao.properties | grep jdbc_username